Philip Gross Readings

 ‘Mastery is what you would wish for in a 27th collection and it is what you find in Philip Gross’s The Thirteenth Angel, shortlisted for the TS Eliot prize.’ – Kate Kellaway, The Observer (Poetry book of the month)

-Sunday 15 January 2023, 7pm, T S Eliot Prize Readings, Royal Festival Hall, Southbank Centre, London
+T S Eliot Prize Readings, Royal Festival Hall, London, 15 January 2023

-All ten poets shortlisted for the T S Eliot Prize 2022 will be reading at this event hosted by poet and broadcaster Ian McMillan.
-Philip Gross will be reading from his 27th book of poetry The Thirteenth Angel.
+All ten poets shortlisted for the T S Eliot Prize 2022 read at this event hosted by poet and broadcaster Ian McMillan.
+Philip Gross read poems from his shortlisted collection The Thirteenth Angel.

 Tuesday 22 November 2022, 7pm, joint live-streamed launch